kmewhort/git.legal-codeclimate/README.md

 ## Git.legal Pro

-If you subscribe to a Pro account, include your product key in the configuration to:
+Subscribe to a Pro account (and include your license file in your project root directory) in order to:
   1. Customize your configuration to exactly align to your company's license policy; and
   2. View detailed information on each library and license, including viewing the actual license for a library and seeing a word-by-word diff to the standard license.